TISTONEGI/TISTONEGI/README.md

 👉About Me
 Hello!
-My name is Stonegi, and I'm a cybersecurity enthusiast.
-My nickname stems from something special that inspires me daily on this exciting journey.
-I'm currently exploring the vast field of cybersecurity, having started my studies this year.
+My name is Pedro, and I'm a cybersecurity enthusiast.

 🕵️My Areas of Interest
 Cybersecurity